qnap-dev/kong-plugin-api-transformer/README.md

 ## For Developer

-### allowed Lua objects/functions in the transformer script's context
+### Allowed Lua objects/functions in the transformer script's context
 ```lua
   print
   assert